Latest Quarterly Report

 Documents related to Guidance previously issued by Ofcom and the Office of the Adjudicator can be found on the website at www.ota-bts.org.uk.

-In July 2024 Arqiva updated the “Radio Rate Card for Network Access” which is used to generate pricing proposals for some customers when Arqiva judges it is appropriate.
+As previewed in the last report, in July Arqiva updated the “Radio Rate Card for Network Access” which is used to generate pricing proposals for some customers when Arqiva judges it is appropriate.
+The RPI figure used was 4.47% for the year to April 2025.

 and other reference offers are available at https://www.arqiva.com/documentation/ .